 What the heck are Nerds?
 They’re tiny, crunchy bits of sugar that you can pour straight into your mouth.
 And that’s why we love ’em so.

 What’s the opposite of a dud?
 A victory?
-Yeah, they should rename these to that…or maybe not, but you get the idea.
+Yeah, they should rename these.
+OK, maybe not, but you get the idea.

-Strawberry Twizzlers are in a whole other class from regular licorice.
-And that, friends, is a very, very good thing.
+Strawberry Twizzlers are in a league of their own—especially compared to regular licorice.
+And that, friends, is a very good thing.

 Break us off a piece of that.
-Or just, like, give us a whole one.
-We don’t actually want to share with anybody.
+Or just give us a whole one, please and thank you.
+We don’t actually want to share our bar with anyone.

 Finding one of these in your Halloween candy bag is like finding an all-marshmallow box of Lucky Charms—a diamond in the rough, if you will.

-We would do unspeakable things to get our hands on pink Starbursts and pink Starbursts only.
-Good thing they make bags full of just the good stuff, so we don’t have to.
+We would do unspeakable things to get our hands on pink Starbursts.
+Good thing they make bags full of just the good stuff now, so we don’t have to painstakingly pick them out ourselves anymore.

 Is it the most polarizing of all the Halloween candy?
 Perhaps.
 Do we love it more than the holiday itself?
 Forever and ever.